 How you learn

 In the first year you’ll be taught how computers work from top to bottom and get a grounding in digital electronics (theoretical and practical).
 You’ll also meet two programming languages (don’t worry: most of our students haven’t programmed before); get a grounding in the mathematical underpinnings of computing and the art of software design; and take a good look at how to evaluate and design algorithms (essentially puzzle solving).
-In a typical week, you might have roughly 15 lectures and up to five supervisions.
+Teaching is provided through lectures, practical classes and supervisions.
+In Year 1, you can typically expect 20 hours of teaching every week, including up to 12 lectures.

 In the first year, you will also take practical classes.
 Each week the Computer Laboratory provides computer facilities and demonstrators to help you through a series of assessed exercises across a broad range of topics.
 This includes hands-on programming experience in ML and Java, as well as building a series of electrical circuits in the hardware practicals.
 Each practical contains a core set of tasks that everyone completes as well as a few optional exercises to challenge you if you found the core task easy.